 His work has been shown in numerous exhibitions, including Here and Elsewhere, New Museum, New York (2014); Abdul Hay Mosallam Zarara, Sharjah Art Foundation (2014); Jean Genet – Act 2, Prisoners of Love, Nottingham Contemporary, UK (2011); Abdul Hay Mosallam Zarara Retrospective, Jordan National Gallery of Fine Arts, Amman (2011); Sentences on the Bank… and Other Activities, Darat al Funun, Amman (2010); Mahfouza’s Olive, Dar Al Anda, Amman (2006) and Resistance Art, Philadelphia University, Amman (2004).

-Zarara was born in Hebron, Palestine in 1933.
-He currently lives and works in Amman.
+Zarara was born in 1933 in Hebron, Palestine.
+He passed away in 2020 in Amman.